-The deposit also applies to detergents, cleaners, and emulsion paints (subject to some different requirements and deposit amounts).
 While the Packaging Ordinance also requires distributors and manufacturers to accept and recycle or reuse returned packaging for other products, there is no deposit charged on these other materials.
-Rather, the manufacturers fund the system by paying fees to product stewardship organizations.5
+Rather, the manufacturers fund the system by paying fees to product stewardship organizations.

-Refillable containers, which make up a significant portion of the beverage market in Germany, are exempt from the Packaging Ordinance, but carry voluntary deposits of 8 eurocents for beer bottles and 15 eurocents for noncarbonated beverage bottles.
+Refillable containers, which make up a significant portion of the beverage market in Germany, are exempt from the Packaging Ordinance, but carry voluntary deposits between 8-15¢ EUR. (see "Amount of Deposit" section above)

-6. Source: Report by the Government of the Federal Republic of Germany on the implementation of the compulsory deposit for one-way drinks packaging by October 2003.
+Report by the Government of the Federal Republic of Germany on the implementation of the compulsory deposit for one-way drinks packaging by October 2003.
+Germany Environmental Agency.
 October 2003.

 "Evaluating End-of-Life Beverage Container Management Systems for California."
 Morawski, Clarissa.
 R3 Consulting Group.
 15 May 2009.